Taken too soon: Retired soldier remembered as good teammate in life, battle - Salisbury Post

 ‘My Wendell’

-Sally Taylor, who lives near the Rhodes family, said she was in her front yard on the afternoon Aug.
+Sally Taylor, who lives near the Rhodes family, said she was in her front yard on the afternoon of Aug.
 5 when Amelia returned from her work in social services to find two dogs and Wendell missing.
 One dog was outside of the fence with its leash still attached.

 “Where is Wendell?”
 Amelia asked.